New higher derivative action for tensor multiplet in N=2 conformal supergravity in four dimensions: Introduction

 where the Lagrangian density $\mathcal{L}$ is given as:

 All the components appearing in the above density formula are related to $\Sigma_{ijk}$ by subsequent Q-supersymmetry transformations.
 As one can also see, the maximum number of gravitno appearing in the above density formula is three as opposed to four in the chiral density formula or two in the linear-vector density formula.
 Another crucial difference with the other $\mathcal{N}=2$ density forumlae is that, not all components of the multiplet appear in the density formulae.
 For example, there are components $\mathcal{C}_{ijkl}$ and $\mathcal{H}^{a}_{ijkl}$ that appear in the supersymmetry transformation of $\Sigma_{ijk}$ (\ref{d2.3}, \ref{d3.2}) but do not appear in the above density formula.
+Analogous density formula has also been found in six dimensional supergravity \cite{Butter:2016qkx, Butter:2017jqu} based on the study of a super six-form which was first studied in flat space in \cite{Arias:2014ona}.
+The density formula is based on a fermionic multiplet whose lowest component is a dimension 9/2 spinor.
+It seems plausible, although non trivial, that both the density formulae are related by a dimensional reduction.

-Further, we will show that this density formula embeds the $24+24$ real scalar multiplet \cite{Hegde:2017sgl} which further admits a tensor multiplet embedding.
+We will also show that the density formula (\ref{d4.8}) embeds the $24+24$ real scalar multiplet \cite{Hegde:2017sgl} which further admits a tensor multiplet embedding.
 We will use the embedding of the tensor multiplet, to construct a new higher derivative invariant for the tensor multiplet in $\mathcal{N}=2$ conformal supergravity.

 The paper is organized as follows.
-In section-\ref{density} we will construct the new density formula using the covariant superform approach of \cite{Butter:2019edc}.
+In section-\ref{density} we will construct a new density formula using the covariant superform approach.
+We will elaborate on the covariant superform approach in the same section.
 In section-\ref{Real} we will review the real scalar multiplet of \cite{Hegde:2017sgl} along with the tensor multilplet embedding.
 In section-\ref{Real_action} we will find the invariant action for the real scalar multiplet by embedding it into the density formula constructed in section-\ref{density}.
 In section-\ref{tensor_action}, we will use tensor multiplet embedding in the real scalar multiplet to obtain new higher derivative coupling of the tensor multiplet in conformal supergravity.
 We will end with conclusions and future directions.